Vassanji is the author of seven novels, two collections of short

 a memoir of East Africa

 .
 A Place Within:

 Interview, Macleans, October 2014

 “The New (Asian) African: Politics and Creativity in the 1960s.”

-Lecture (2013-2014) in several versions at the University of Indiana,
+Lecture (2013-2014) at the University of Indiana,

 Bloomington; School of Oriental and African Studies (London); Kenyatta

 “Gandhi: A Personal Discovery.”

 “Physics, Fiction, and Song: On the Influence of Mystical Folk Songs.”

 “A Place Called In-between, in the Country of Nowhere.”